-Addison's disease occurs when the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).
+Addison’s disease is a rare condition where the adrenal glands do not produce enough of the hormones cortisol and aldosterone (both corticosteroids).

-It is also known as chronic adrenal insufficiency, or hypocortisolism.
+It is also known as chronic adrenal insufficiency.
 It can make people feel weak and tired, but it can also be effectively treated with hormones to replace those that are missing.

-There are two main types of Addison’s disease.
+There are 2 main types of Addison’s disease.